The Safe Havens Act, enacted 25 years ago, allows a parent to give up an infant anonymously and without the threat of prosecution.

 Mikayla Bunnell

-Mikayla is a legislative intern with CT Mirror.
-She is a junior at the University of Connecticut with a double major in journalism and political science and a minor in writing.
+Mikayla was a legislative intern with CT Mirror during her junior year at the University of Connecticut, where she was studying journalism and political science.
 At UConn, Mikayla is a staff writer in the news section and copy editor of The Daily Campus, UConn's student-run newspaper.
 She also serves as the treasurer of UConn's chapter of the Society of Professional Journalists.

 CT Siting Council approves solar expansion in East Windsor